-A rainy day in Italy is a perfect excuse to spend some time exploring the country’s historical coffee houses.
+A rainy day in Italy is a perfect excuse to spend some time exploring the country’s historic coffee houses.

-While the rest of the world has to rely on large multinationals serving the same huge diluted with milk coffee-based drinks, Italy has a number of exquisite cafes which date back to the first arrival of coffee in Europe.
+While the rest of the world has to rely on large multinational chains serving huge coffee drinks liberally diluted with milk, Italy has a number of exquisite cafes that date back to the first arrival of coffee in Europe.

-For your convenience, here is a very short list of some of the most well-known historical coffee houses in Italy:
+To get you started on your exploration of the Italian coffee culture, here is a shortlist of some of the most well-known historic coffee houses in the country:

 - Caffe Florian, Venice – founded in 1720.
-This is the oldest cafe in Italy and the second oldest in the world in continuous operation.
+This is the oldest cafe in Italy in continuous operation.

 - Caffe Fiorio, Turin – founded in 1780.
 A historic coffee house which has conserved Turin’s atmosphere and traditions.
 This is also where you can taste the traditional for Turin bicerin – a hot drink made of espresso, drinking chocolate, and whole milk.

 - Gran Caffe Gambrinus, Naples – founded in 1860.
-A stunning belle-epoque coffee house which has also served as a creative hub for renowned intellectuals, artists and journalists.
+A stunning belle-epoque coffee house which throughout the centuries has also served as a creative hub for renowned intellectuals, artists and journalists.

-Come rain or shine, from Naples, Florence and Rome to Turin and Venice, make sure that you visit at least one of Italy’s historic coffee houses during your stay here in order to get in touch with the country’s centuries-old traditions of good coffee.
+Come rain or shine, from Naples, Florence, and Rome to Turin, Padua, and Venice, make sure that you visit at least one of Italy’s historic coffee houses during your stay here.
+It’s one of the best ways to get in touch with the country’s centuries-old traditions of excellent coffee.